Last Updated on January 7, 2023

 How to Reach Monza from Milan

-Monza is actually the closest day trip of any on this list.
+Monza is actually the closest out of all the day trips from Milan.
 The city is the next major city outside of Milan.
 In the next years to come, it will conveniently be connected to Milan’s metro, but for now the easiest way to reach Monza from Milan is by car or train.

 Why not go to a different country for a day if you have the chance?
 One of the coolest things about being in northern Italy is realizing how close you are to the countries of France, Switzerland, and Austria.
 Switzerland is especially close to Milan – only one hour away.